matthew-brett/barts-setup/barts_setup.md

           corresponding cable has a green light on the ETHERNET SWITCH, indicating a live connection.
     * Run Switcher Cast on iPhone, select "SHARE THIS DEVICE", then "SHARE THIS CAMERA".
-    * Go to IPAD Switcher Interface, and select "StBiPhone12" (IPHONE 12) or "StBiPhone8" (IPHONE 8).
+    * Go to IPAD Switcher Interface, and select "StBiPhone8" (IPHONE 8).
 Wave your hand in front of the iPhone camera to confirm you can see the live camera output in the Switcher Studio interface.

   ![Switcher video sources](images/switcher_video_sources.jpg)

+* IPHONE 12:
+    * Confirm that iPhone WiFi is on, and you are connected to the "StBartholomewPrivate" WiFi network.
+    * Run Switcher Cast on iPhone, select "SHARE THIS DEVICE", then "SHARE THIS CAMERA".
+    * Go to IPAD Switcher Interface, and select "StBiPhone12".

 * Move silver tripod to aisle end of pew.
 Mount IPHONE 12, and adjust for good view of the chancel, with the left hand view just taking in the lectern, so we can see the readings if necessary from this camera.
-* Pull out legs and extend central column of the small black tripod, put in front of front pew next to the equipment table.
+* Pull out legs and extend central column of the black tripod (if necessary), put in front of front pew next to the equipment table.
 Mount IPHONE 8.
   Adjust so the camera has a good view of the musicians and the lectern.
 * Select main chancel view to be current on Switcher Studio.
 * Click on appropriate "Welcome to" message as overlay.